I’m quitting proofreading.

 Not having a degree in English or journalism won’t necessarily hold you back, but your work ethic will.
 In my mind, the most important quality a writer (and any other self-employed person) should have is an excellent work ethic.

 You can become a better writer just by writing and reading more often.
-If you work hard and never give up, you can use those skills to get paid writing work.
-A lot of people give up along the way because they lose faith in themselves or feel they don’t know where to start.
+If you work hard and never give up, you can use those skills to A lot of people give up along the way because they lose faith in themselves or feel they don’t know where to start.
 A good work ethic will push you to keep trying even when you’re not getting anywhere.

 What’s the one thing every wannabe paid writer should do first?